HOW TO MAKE A GAME DESIGN DOCUMENT?

 Before you will actually get into writing the scripts and the narrative, think of where do you want to publish your game and who will be your target audience.
-Today you can choose from a variety of publishing platforms, ranging from GOG, Steam to Android and iOS.
+Video game advertising and publishing is an important part of the game design process.
+Financial success is important, if you want to continue to be able to make games for a living.
+Luckily, today you can choose from a variety of publishing platforms, ranging from GOG, Steam to Android and iOS.
 When it comes to the target audience, however, it will define pretty much what your game will be about.
 For instance, if you want children or young adults to be your audience, you have to remember about creating an adequately appropriate content.

 5. THE BODY